brettvac/brettvac.github.io/docs/LMS-course-sidebar.md

 Sure, the platform worked great—it allowed me to publish and sell my very first online course free of charge, and the platform provided me with my first customers, after taking a hefty chunk of the tuition fee.
 But that was it, and I quickly fell out of love with Udemy.
 The company won’t even give you the e-mail addresses of your customers, and you’re seriously limited in the content that you *are* allowed to send them—no promotions outside of the platform, only educational content, etc.

 So, I decided I was going to escape from the walled garden, aka Big Skool.
 I needed a fortress, not a rental property.
 That’s why I turned to Joomla.
 It’s open-source, it’s free, and my site was already running on it anyway.

 By turning Joomla into a Learning Management System (LMS), I realized I could save a fortune on monthly fees and have total control over the entire process that my students would go through—ensuring that I was insured against any future POS changes to those platforms’ TOS.

 ## Getting an LMS running on Joomla!
 To get a Joomla\!
-Site set up as a badass solution to our course conundrum, we first need a LMS to display and manage the course content, and the heart of this entire operation is TF Learn.
-It’s a beast of a component, so to get it running, you first need to install not only the core TF Learn component into your site, but also the TF library.
+Site set up as a badass solution to our course conundrum, we first need a LMS to display and manage the course content, and the heart of this entire operation is <a href="https://joomlafry.com/joomla-extensions/learn-joomla-extension" target="_blank" rel="noopener">TF Learn</a>, now just called the **Learn** extension.
+It’s a beast of a component, so to get it running, you first need to install not only the core extension, but also the TF library.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JECgTlwJr10" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>